Support Us Button Widget

 The fair is known for its exhibits spanning all kinds of interests.
 Here are a few that we’re excited about:

-Rodeo | Fair Park Coliseum | From high-energy bull riding to wild cow milking, you won’t want to miss the ride.
+Rodeo | Fair Park Coliseum | From high-energy bull riding to wild cow milking, you won’t want to miss the action.

 For a full roundup of daily events, check out this year’s attractions.

-📝 Final game plan
+Make a game plan

-Of course, no fair is complete without rides + games, and the Texas State Fair will have plenty of those, too.
+Of course, no fair is complete without rides + games, and the State Fair of Texas will have plenty of those, too.
 This daily calendar of events will also help you map out your visit.
 Whatever you do, give yourself plenty of time to explore, bring sunscreen + wear your stretchy pants and comfy shoes.